-You may make strives to be healthier in your life but we're here to help you expand that good nature into other aspects of life.
-It's the perfect time to go green with your pets because of all the new and high-quality pet companies that recognize saving the environment isn't just good for us but it's great for your best furry friend too!
+You may make strives to be healthier in your life but we're here to help you expand that good nature.
+It's the perfect time to go green with your pets because of all the new and high-quality pet companies that recognize saving the environment isn't just good for us but it's great for our furry friends too!

 It may sound funny to think of going green for your dog or cat but there's a lot of benefits to it.
 I'll explain along the way but chances are they're the same reasons you went green: less chemicals and more sustainability.

 When you shop for pet toys, you probably look for durability.
 It might be a super cute plush but how long will it last?
 The issue here is that when plush toys are ripped apart or rawhide bones eaten, there's a chance your dog or cat might ingest something they shouldn't.
 And you should be confident that the rubber toys don't have extra chemicals attached to them.